 The cream cheese is white, but I wanted a separate white item so I chose white onion.
 They are yummy after all so why not?
 Since we had just fried the chips, we went ahead and flash fried the onions.
 Once they were done, you could smell their awesome flavor.

 When I mention garlic bread, you probably think of the following:

 However, this is not the garlic bread that I used.
 This is the garlic bread that I chose:

 Bread with roasted garlic flavor and even a few pieces of actual garlic.
 The flavor was not overpowering and actually quite delicious.
 Remember though, I did not use typical garlic bread.

 As you can see in the above photos, I spread the blue cheese/cream cheese mixture on both slices of bread.
 That was a mistake.
-The blue cheese overpowered everything, including the potato chips, onion and tomatoes.
+The blue cheese overpowered everything, including the potato chips (purple potatoes), onion and tomatoes.
 It was not bad in the least, I do enjoy me some blue cheese, but the other ingredients became useless.
-For the second half of the sandwich, I did scrape off some of the extra blue cheese and the sandwich was better.
-However, as soon as I was complete with sandwich #1, I cooked sandwich #2 in which I only spread the mixture on one slice of bread.
+For the second half of the grilled cheese, I did scrape off some of the extra blue cheese and the grilled cheese was better.
+However, as soon as I was complete with sandwich #1, I cooked grilled cheese #2 in which I only spread the mixture on one slice of bread.
 That made the sandwich infinitely better.
 Yes, it still had its downfalls like mushy purple potato chips, but overall, the various flavors (and textures) were actually present.
-I am not sure how different I would make this sandwich for a third time, but some tweaking would definitely make it even better.
+I am not sure how different I would make this grilled cheese for a third time, but some tweaking would definitely make it even better.
 If anyone has any suggestions, please leave them in the comments.
 Overall, a good effort.

 Everyone out there, please have a safe and enjoyable 4th of July!